CodinGame/Contribute-Help/pages/technical/stub.md

 * `word(<length>)`
 * `string(<length>)`

 ⚠️ A `string` can contain spaces, a `word` cannot.
-Therfore only one `string` may be used in the same sequence of variable declarations.
+Therefore, only one `string` may be used in the same sequence of variable declarations.

 A `read` will collect a single line of data from the standard input.